aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 Lambda functions automatically create a log group with the name `/aws/lambda/<function-name>` upon first execution with log data set to never expire.

 The `logRetention` property can be used to set a different expiration period.
+In addition to this, `Tags` can be propagated to the `logGroup` by setting the `propagateTagsToLogGroup` property to true.

 It is possible to obtain the function's log group as a `logs.ILogGroup` by calling the `logGroup` property of the `Function` construct.